Jan Vizoco, Student Assistance Coordinator/Anti-Bullying Specialist

 Student Assistance Program

-The Student Assistance Program is a comprehensive and integrated joint school-community program for prevention, intervention, support, and referral services to students in the areas of high-risk behaviors including the use of alcohol, tobacco, other drugs, and addictive behaviors.
+The Student Assistance Program is a comprehensive and integrated school/community program for prevention, intervention, support, and referral services for students at risk for substance abuse, addictive behaviors, and other mental health concerns.

-Our Student Assistance Coordinator has an open-door policy.
-Students merely have to drop a note in her mailbox.
-An appointment will be set up.
-Students are protected by a federal law, which grants them confidentiality (excluding thoughts or attempts of suicide, physical/sexual abuse or neglect, or threats of physical/sexual abuse against another person.)
-Teachers are often concerned about a student and may refer the student to the SAC for assessment.
-A student may refer a friend they are worried about.
-Finally, parents may call the Student Assistance Coordinator because they are concerned about their child’s behavior.
+Our Student Assistance Coordinator (SAC) is available to ALL students and has an open-door policy.
+Students can request an appointment with Mrs. Vizoco electronically or in person by stopping by the School Counseling Office.
+Students are protected by federal law, which grants them confidentiality (excluding thoughts or attempts of suicide, physical/sexual abuse or neglect, or threats of physical/sexual abuse against another person.)
+In addition to self-referral, teachers, administrators, parents and peers may refer a student to the SAC when they are concerned about a someone’s health and well-being.

-The Student Assistance Program’s goals are designed not to punish students involved with drugs or alcohol, but rather to remove the aura of shame that surrounds such students.
-The SAC helps students take a look at their life-style, identify negative consequences, and guide them toward making better choices.
+The Student Assistance Program’s goals are designed, not to punish students involved with drugs or alcohol and other high risk behaviors, but rather to remove the aura of shame that surrounds such students.
+The SAC helps students take a look at their lifestyle, identify negative consequences, and develop coping strategies that result in better decision-making.
+Providing mental health support and referral to outside treatment services is also an integral part of our counseling department’s mission in promoting a healthy lifestyle.
+The SAC partners with a network of community services and agencies, creating a coordinated effort to promote a continuum of care and services for all students and their families.

-The S.T.O.P program is a therapeutic/counseling program for parents and students.
-Certified counselors from the Center of Family Guidance meet with both parents and students in six-week sessions.
-This early intervention program is available upon request to students and families who are seeking support relative to addiction and other substance abuse issues.
-There is no cost to the family.
-The goal of the program is to offer help at the onset of a drug/alcohol problem.
+S.T.O.P.
+(Students Taking an Opposite Path) is a therapeutic/counseling program for parents and students.
+Certified counselors from the Center for Family Guidance meet with both parents and students in a six week session.
+This early intervention program is designed to reach students who have been confirmed as using drugs or alcohol and are being evaluated for developing chemical dependence which would require a higher level of care and intervention.
+S.T.O.P. is provided at no cost to the families.
+The goal of the program is to offer help at the onset of a drug or alcohol problem.
 For more information, contact Mrs. Vizoco at 856-227-4100, ext.
 4011.

 Harassment, Intimidation and Bullying